This website has been developed and funded by Valneva UK Limited and is intended for a UK audience only.

 • Which countries are affected by whooping cough?

-Cases of whooping cough can occur all over the world.3
+Cases of whooping cough can occur all over the world (see map).1

 • What are the symptoms of whooping cough?

-Symptoms usually develop within 5-10 days and start with sneezes, runny nose, sore throat and rarely fever.1,2 After a week or so, bouts of uncontrollable coughing lasting several minutes can occur.
+Symptoms start with a runny nose, sore throat and rarely fever.
+After a week or so, bouts of uncontrollable coughing lasting several minutes can occur.
 Coughing may be severe enough to cause vomiting.
-Sometimes people find it difficult to breathe between coughing bouts and their gasping for breath causes the characteristic “whooping” noise.1 It can take a few months before the coughing stops.2
+Sometimes people find it difficult to breathe between coughing bouts and their gasping for breath causes the characteristic “whooping” noise.
+It can take a few months before the coughing stops.3

 • How serious is whooping cough?

-Children under 6 months are particularly at risk of complications such as dehydration, breathing difficulties, pneumonia and fits.
-Emergency treatment may be required.1
+Babies under 12 months are particularly at risk of complications such as dehydration, breathing difficulties, pneumonia and fits.
+Emergency treatment may be required.3

 • Can I prevent getting whooping cough?